 Unlike many other cities in the Bay Area, Los Altos Hills is a neighborhood unto itself.
 It has long held a top spot among the most desirable neighborhoods in the Bay Area, all while staying loyal to its ambition to remain a rural sanctuary among a valley of encroaching urbanism.

-The rolling hills and narrow lanes combined with the town’s zoning laws ensure that Los Altos Hills remains sparsely populated with its requirements of acre or larger lots and one single family dwelling per lot.
+The rolling hills and narrow lanes combined with the town’s zoning laws ensure that Los Altos Hills remains sparsely populated with its requirements of an acre or larger lots and one single-family dwelling per lot.
 There is no multi-unit housing to be found within the borders of this neighborhood.

 Architecture styles run the gamut of luxury.
-Homebuyers can find remodeled sprawling California ranchers of the 1960s and 1970s to the multi-story manses built in 1980 to present day.
+Homebuyers can find remodeled sprawling California ranchers of the 1960s and 1970s to the multi-story manses built-in 1980 to the present day.
 Much of the original real estate has undergone the wrath of the wrecking ball, being razed and replaced with large luxury estates.